 Nearly every road built today uses a nonwoven geotexile such as bidim, to provide separation and filtration under the road formation.
 The ingress of water into road pavements poses the most significant damage potential to any road; therefore rapid removal of this water is of the utmost importance. bidim is the only bidemnsional geotextile on the market today - meaning it has the same strength properties in both directions.

 Standard road construction practice requires the inclusion of road edge drainage systems which incorporate geotextiles; in order to optimise performance of these drains a geotextile with high flow rates is desirable.
 The three dimensional structure of the nonwoven geotextile provides numerous flow paths, with the result that bidim geotextiles allow water to flow at rates which exceed most natural materials it is placed in contact with.

 bidim geotextiles are commonly used in the rail sector to separate the capping layer form the ballast layer, providing separation and filtration.
 The rail industry typically demands bespoke bidim grades due to the nature of their aggregates and applied loads.

 High quality fill material can become contaminated when it is placed directly in contact with a soft or poor quality ground; the result being a loss of performance of the fill material.
 In order to limit the contamination and subsequent strength loss, geotextiles are used to separate the two distinct materials.
 Construction in this environment can place the geotextile separator under high stress with forces from rock placement and equipment loads needing to be transferred into the poor quality material. bidim geotextiles are ideal for this application as it combines high elongation with high strength to provide unsurpassed toughness and survivability characteristics.

-The incorporation of bidim geotextiles reduces the need for quarried fill materials and reduces construction times over swampy ground.
+- The incorporation of bidim geotextiles reduces the need for quarried fill materials and reduces construction times.